 When Michael finds the love he’s been looking for and his emotional barriers shatter, all this is threatened when he’s hired by his dream job at The Associated Press… in the UK!
 Far from New York and from Mae, the internal struggle commences as he figures out how to break the news to Mae.
 I thought to myself, “What would I do?”

-Interestingly, Maghie told Mae of a similar scenario that her parents experienced years ago.
+Interestingly, Issac explained to Mae a similar scenario that he and Mae’s mother were in years ago.
 After she learns of Michael’s decision to relocate, she (as her own father did years ago) decides not to fight for the love of her life and just let things play out as they would.

 From the positive imagery of a happy black family consisting of Lil’ Rel Rowery, Teyonah Parris, and two beautiful little girls to Mae’s father and stepfather, the family dynamics shown were awesome.
 It’s amazing how so many aspects of Black relationships are portrayed without crossing over into the comedic genre we’re so used to seeing in Black cinematography, i.e. Welcome Home Roscoe or Death At a Funeral.